telerik/blazor-docs/components/maskedtextbox/mask-prompt.md

 The prompt characters are the hints that the user sees in the mask where they have not written values yet.
 By default, they are underscores `_`.
 You can change it by setting the `Prompt` parameter to the desired `char`.

 When the user has not filled in all the blank spaces in the mask, the Telerik Masked Textbox will replace them with the `PromptPlaceholder` in the `Value` that it will set in the view-model.
 By default, the `char` that is used is a simple space (` `).
 If you don't want such characters in the `Value`, set `PromptPlaceholder="null"`.
 Note that HTML rendering combines spaces into one by default.

+The `PromptPlaceholder` is useful when you need to process the user input at a later stage.
+For example, when you can have input that can vary in length like a phone country code (that can be one to three digits and the rest can be empty or spaces).
+For such cases, the masked textbox provides you with the value where places where the user did not input anything are replaced with the `PromptPlaceholder` to facilitate post-processing and parsing.
+For example, with the default space for a placeholder, you could remove all spaces from the input to get only the meaningful digits of the phone number.

 >caption Prompt and PromptPlacehlolder behavior